AlexCo1d/Alex/200-Course & Project/UNNC-Project/Paper Manuscript.md

 ## Metrics

-- During the prediction phase, we utilize the Dice coefficient to assess the segmentation performance of the model as the metric.
-As a widely recognized performance metric in the domain of medical image segmentation, the Dice coefficient effectively gauges the quality and accuracy of segmentation.
-The formula for calculating the Dice coefficient is:
+- During the prediction phase, we utilize the Dice Similariy Coefficient (DSC) to assess the segmentation performance of the model as the metric.
+As a widely recognized performance metric in the domain of medical image segmentation, the DSC effectively gauges the quality and accuracy of segmentation.
+The formula for calculating the DSC is:
 - #formula
 - Here 'pred' corresponds to the predicted mask, while 'true' stands for the actual mask.
-The value of the Dice coefficient ranges between 0 and 1, where a value closer to 1 indicates that the predicted segmentation result is more aligned with the true segmentation result.
-Throughout the experiment, we compute the Dice coefficient for the predicted and true masks for each image in the test set.
-Subsequently, we average these values to derive the overall Dice coefficient for the test samples, thereby evaluating the comprehensive segmentation effect of the model.
+The value of the DSC ranges between 0 and 1, where a value closer to 1 indicates that the predicted segmentation result is more aligned with the true segmentation result.
+Throughout the experiment, we compute the DSC for the predicted and true masks for each image in the test set.
+Subsequently, we average these values to derive the overall DSC for the test samples, thereby evaluating the comprehensive segmentation effect of the model.

 ## Network Training